saylordotorg/course_econ102_exc/Unit06.md

+---
+layout: default
+title: "ECON102-EXC: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade.
+ECON102-EXC is aligned with a challenge exam proctored by Excelsior College, a private, nonprofit institution with a credit-by-exam program that enables students to earn college level credit in select subject areas by passing proficiency examinations."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Monetary Policy and Various Complexities behind Macroeconomic Policies** <span id="6"></span>
 *Fiscal policy and monetary policy are the two main tools by which